NeuroDirect for Stroke Diagnosis

 When a patient is admitted to Hillcrest, Greer Memorial or Baptist Easley hospitals with stroke symptoms under 4.5 hours’ duration, a protocol is activated that puts a neurologist at Greenville Memorial Hospital (GMH) in charge.
 GMH is the flagship hospital of Greenville Health System (GHS).
 The neurologist examines the patient interactively by webcam, reviews the patient’s CT scan and bloodwork, and determines whether the patient is eligible for tissue plasminogen activator (tPA), a powerful clot-dissolving medication.
 The process takes about 40 minutes, saving valuable time otherwise lost in hospital transfer and providing patients with stroke expertise.

-“It increases your comfort level in giving as accurate an assessment as possible in the shortest amount of time,” said Dr. Hughes, one of six GHS neurologists sharing call.
+“It increases your comfort level in giving as accurate an assessment as possible in the shortest amount of time,” said Dr. Hughes, one of eight GHS neurologists sharing call.
 “When there is no neurologist in house, telemedicine enables us to be in two places at once,” To learn more, call the Neurology division at (864) 454-4500.